akielaries/openGPMP/README.md

 As I progress through different mathematical operations I will provide more examples as driver files in drivers folder with some corresponding documentation.

+# Future
+* fuzzing /num theory module
+* test custom crypto algo
+* open src algos, interpolate?
+* lateral development on this is ideal but for sanity stick to math related to school / work